MP Estate Planning UK

 Trusts: What You Need to Know

-It’s crucial to review your trust arrangements to ensure they remain effective and tax-efficient.
+It’s crucial to review your trust arrangements to ensure they remain effective and tax-efficient in light of the ongoing nil rate band freeze.
+Trusts must also be registered on the Trust Registration Service (TRS) within 90 days of creation — this register is not publicly accessible, unlike Companies House.
 We can help you navigate the complexities of trust taxation and make informed decisions about your estate plan.

 A warm-toned oil painting depicting a thoughtful financial advisor providing inheritance tax planning advice to a middle-aged couple sitting across a mahogany desk.
 The advisor's expression is one of empathy and expertise, guiding the couple through paperwork and documents.
 The couple's posture conveys a sense of attentiveness and concern.
 The background features tasteful, traditional office decor - bookshelves, framed certificates, and a large window letting in soft natural light.
 The overall mood is one of professionalism, care, and the importance of securing one's family's financial future.